anishghale007/Gable-UI/README.md

 # gable_ui

-A UI clone of Gable (HTML template).
+A UI clone of Gable (Job Portal HTML template).

 NOTE: Landscape mode is not avaialble.
 Only POTRAIT mode is allowed.